ZiarreLinkGaming/IP-Intelligence-Tool/README.md

 **[RACHA]**

-If you find bugs or want to suggest improvements, please contact the maintainer.
+If you find bugs or want to suggest improvements, please get in touch with the maintainer.